A biophysical approach to the design of networks of communication systems: Adaptive incompressible Hagen-Poiseuille flows on graphs

-To simulate all possible itineraries between the nodes of a network and determine a steady-state path of the embedded subgraph in the initial graph $\mathcal{G}$, we utilise four different stochastic algorithms to update the conductivities of the channels and to alter the roles of the source/sink characteristics of the nodes.
-We consider the following updating algorithms: \begin{enumerate} \item \texttt{Random pair}: At each iteration, a source (with $S_i = I_0$) and a sink (with $S_j = -I_0$) are selected randomly from among the $n$ sites. \item \texttt{Random half}: At each iteration, $n/2$ sources (each with $S_i = I_0/(\frac{n}{2})$) and $n/2$ sinks (each with $S_j = -I_0/(\frac{n}{2})$) are randomly selected from the $n$ sites; if $n$ is an odd number, one site is considered inactive ($S_j=0$). \item \texttt{Random random}: At each iteration, $1 \leq n_{so} \leq n - 1$ sources are randomly selected from the $n$ sites (each with $S_i = I_0/n_{so}$), and the remaining $n-n_{so}$ sites act as sinks (each with $S_j = -I_0/(n-n_{so})$). \item \texttt{Random source}: At each iteration, a source (with $S_i = I_0$) is randomly selected from the $n$ sites, while the remaining $n - 1$ sites serve as sinks (each with $S_j = - I_0 / (n-1)$). \end{enumerate}
+To simulate all possible itineraries between the nodes of a network and determine a steady-state path of the embedded subgraph in the initial graph $\mathcal{G}$, we utilise four distinct stochastic algorithms to update the conductivities of the channels and to modify the roles of the source/sink characteristics of the nodes.
+We consider the following updating algorithms: \begin{enumerate} \item \texttt{Random pair}: At each iteration, a source (with $S_i = I_0$) and a sink (with $S_j = -I_0$) are randomly chosen from among the $n$ sites. \item \texttt{Random half}: At each iteration, $n/2$ sources (each with $S_i = I_0/(\frac{n}{2})$) and $n/2$ sinks (each with $S_j = -I_0/(\frac{n}{2})$) are randomly selected from the $n$ sites; if $n$ is an odd number, one site is considered inactive ($S_j=0$). \item \texttt{Random random}: At each iteration, $1 \leq n_{so} \leq n - 1$ sources are randomly selected from the $n$ sites (each with $S_i = I_0/n_{so}$), and the remaining $n-n_{so}$ sites act as sinks (each with $S_j = -I_0/(n-n_{so})$). \item \texttt{Random source}: At each iteration, a source (with $S_i = I_0$) is randomly chosen from the $n$ sites, while the remaining $n - 1$ sites function as sinks (each with $S_j = - I_0 / (n-1)$). \end{enumerate}

-Different initial conductivity values lead to distinct steady-state graph or tree shapes.
-A stochastic search will generate various trees with different shapes and lengths.
-All simulations were conducted $N_{\text{runs}}$ times, each with unique random initial conditions for every configuration with $n$ sites.
+Diverse initial conductivity values result in unique steady-state graph configurations or tree structures.
+A stochastic search yields an array of trees differing in shape and length.
+All simulations were performed $N_{\text{runs}}$ times, each with distinct random initial conditions for each configuration containing $n$ sites.

-The adaptive H-P flow equations require at least one source node and one sink node for a tree to form.
-In this paper, for a configuration with $n$ sites, each site is equivalent to every other site, making each site equally likely to be a source or a sink.
-Different stochastic algorithms may be employed to determine which nodes function as sources and which nodes act as sinks at each iteration step.
+The adaptive H-P flow equations require at least one source node and one sink node for the formation of a tree structure.
+In this study, in a configuration comprising $n$ sites, each site is considered equivalent to every other, rendering each site equally probable to serve as either a source or a sink.
+Various stochastic algorithms may be utilised to determine the nodes functioning as sources and sinks at each iterative step.